 Computer Science vs. Electrical and Computer Engineering

-Computer Science is traditionally more concerned with the theoretical underpinnings of computation and of programming; thus one typically finds courses in programming, algorithms, numerical analysis (how do you guarantee a number produced by a computer program is accurate), and the theory of computation (what can and cannot in principle be computed) in CompSci departments.
+Theory ...
+Students in CompSci, CompE, or Electrical and Computer Engineering will all study programming and basic computer operation.
+But, computer Science is traditionally more concerned with the theoretical underpinnings of computation and of programming; thus one typically finds courses in programming, algorithms, numerical analysis (how do you guarantee a number produced by a computer program is accurate), and the theory of computation (what can and cannot in principle be computed) in CompSci departments.

 CompE programs also often have strong ties to solid state physics and devices programs where the details of actually manufacturing integrated circuits are studied.
 At the intersection between CompE and CompSci are courses in computer architecture (the basic construction and low-level programming of computers) and operating systems, which are as likely to be found in either or both programs.

 Through the Duke University Pratt School of Engineering, we offer a major in the hybrid discipline Electrical and Computer Engineering as one alternative in the ECE department.
 Students in the ECE department can also choose a more traditional electrical engineering major.

 We find a holistic approach to the hybrid discipline of Electrical and Computer Engineering produces students better prepared to integrate modern computing systems into devices and products capable of bettering the world

 In the Pratt School of Engineering, many of our Electrical and Computer Engineering majors take a second major in Computer Science and the two departments have cooperated to create a second major program that fits well into a four-year program.
 This gives students the best of all worlds — firm groundings in theoretical underpinnings, deep practical knowledge of actual computer hardware, and traditional and yet still highly relevant electrical engineering subjects that better prepare them for future technology.